samuel-cabral/samuel-cabral/README.md

 # Hi, there!
 I'm Samuel Cabral

-👋 I'm a React Developer at Ambar, with about 1 year of experience working with Nodejs and Reactjs. 🚀
+👋 I'm a Frontend Developer at [TheMembers](https://site.themembers.com.br/), with about 2 year of experience working with Nodejs and Reactjs. 🚀

 ## 🚀 Seeking and applying knowledge all the time